female healthcare professional looking at laptop

 Engage stakeholders in decision-making

-Involve key stakeholders in your practice, such as lead physicians, clinicians, front office staff, billing team, administration, and board members, to develop a clear strategy for how the EHR will add value to your healthcare mission.
+Involve key stakeholders in your practice, such as lead physicians, clinicians, front office staff, billing team, administration, and board members.
+This will help your practice develop a clear strategy for how the EHR will add value to your healthcare mission.

 Plan for EHR implementation and training